Scarabol/rock-raiders-web/README.md

 ### Nice to have

-- Laser turret has offset and does not always focus on cursor
 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Do not allow touch events to move scene camera while build mode selection is active
 - Save complete game state in browser cache to allow reload